tvdijen/simplesamlphp-module-cmdotcom/README.md

 <!-- {{TOC}} -->

+> [!CAUTION]
+> This module has been abandoned since June 13, 2024.
+It should still work, and I don't mind reviving it, but my personal use-case for this module no longer exists.
+> Feel free to hit me up if you need this module and together we can work things out.

 This module is implemented as an Authentication Processing Filter.
 That means it can be configured in the global config.php file or the SP remote or IdP hosted metadata.